 The Department recommends a short list of programs in Latin America and Spain.
 Generally, students will find programs on the list that suit their goals and background.
-A student who believes she has compelling reasons to choose a program not recommended by the department should consult with the McCulloch Center for Global Initiatives and with the department’s study abroad advisors.
+A student who believes they have compelling reasons to choose a program not recommended by the department should consult with the McCulloch Center for Global Initiatives and with the department’s study abroad advisors.

 Take advantage of the McCulloch Center’s info sessions, peer advising, and other resources to determine what programs may be best suited to your academic goals and needs.

 When to Study

 Most students are best prepared to study abroad by the fall and/or spring of junior year, though some students may choose to study during the spring of sophomore year or fall of senior year.
-Most programs require a minimum of four or five semesters of Spanish (or the equivalent).
-The department recommends that students start planning early (about a year in advance).
+Most programs require a minimum of four or five semesters of Spanish or the equivalent.
+The department recommends that students start planning about a year in advance.

 Spanish, Latina/o or Latin American Studies majors or minors must then contact our departmental study abroad advisor before applying to a program and registering for courses abroad.
 The departmental advisor will determine what courses may receive credit towards the major or minor upon satisfactory completion.
 Any faculty advisor in the department is qualified to advise for study abroad in Latin America and Spain, or a student can contact department chair Nieves Romero-Diaz.